respellion/employee-handbook/docs/your-first-day.md

-All the necessary information is available via SharePoint.
+All the necessary information is available via SharePoint or Nextcloud.
 [Back to home](index.md)